magento/merchdocs/src/sales-channels/asc/amazon-store-dashboard.md

 ---

-In the _Amazon Stores_ view on Amazon Sales Channel home page, you can click **View Store** on a store card to open the store's dashboard.
+In the _Amazon Stores_ view on Amazon Sales Channel home page, you can click **View Store** on a store card to open the store dashboard.

 The store dashboard is the primary location for you to view the activity for each of your Amazon stores.
 With your Amazon Seller stores added and integrated, orders and sales track through your store data view.
 On the dashboard, you can view revenue, track trends, and review sales data for your listings.
 Listings and sales are further grouped and tracked by listing type, including active, inactive, and in-progress.